ijlal-gondal/Rocket-Elevator-Foundation/README.md

 Site is now online at ijlalgondal.com

-Customer :
+Dropdowns, Table and ZenDesk:

-On the site, you can make a submission, create a user or send a leads.
+When you are logged as a employee, you can go to the page intervention and make an intervention request.

-When you are logged as a customer, you can go to the page customer dashboard and see all the submissions linked to your email.
+The dropdowns let you select client>building>battery>column>elevator in that sequence.

-If you try to have a quotes while being login, you will that some of yours informations are already there.
+You can also select the employee from list and add description on the bottom left.

-Admin :
+Zendesk ticket will be created and the data is added to MySQL table.

-If you go to the admin page (only avalaible if you are also an employee) , you can see all the informations in the SQL DB.
-You can also check for some BI information in the the dashboard blazer with the link chart or by using the srolldown button on the normal pages.
+you can view Zendesk tickets at  https://mtigs.zendesk.com/access/unauthenticated /// id: ijlal.gondal@mtigs.com ///pass: 123456789

-Finally, you can edit your informations of the user profile likes last name, first name, compagny, password ect.
+you can view 'interventions' table on database under 'IjlalGondal'